-RACF1.4▶C Our RACF staff manage the handover of resident care with external care providers.
+RACF1.4▶C Our RACF staff manage the handover of resident care to external care providers.

-RACF1.4▶D Our RACF ensures that resident's regular GP can access a clinical team member, familiar with a resident's condition.
+RACF1.4▶D Our RACF ensures that a resident's regular GP can access a clinical team member familiar with the resident's condition.

-RACF1.4 ► E Our RACF informs a resident's GP of the multidisciplinary provider/services that are contracted to the facility.
+RACF1.4▶ E Our RACF informs a resident's GP of the multidisciplinary providers/services that are contracted to the facility.

-RACF1.4 F Our RACF staff ask residents and their guardian(s)/carer(s) about self-referrals and requests reports from the RACF care team.
+RACF1.4F Our RACF staff ask residents and/or their guardian/s, substitute decision maker/s and/or carer/s about self-referrals and requests reports from the RACF care team.

-RACF1.4 G Our RACF tracks referrals for residents until the consultant or specialist's report is received and shared with the GP.
+RACF1.4G Our RACF tracks referrals for residents until the consultant's or specialist's report is received and shared with the GP.

-Care coordination between RACF, primary care and acute health services influences quality care in RACF.
-Communication and information sharing between services is seen as vital to providing quality care to residents (refer to Criterion 3.1 - Health record systems).
-(15)
+Care coordination between the RACF, primary care and acute health services influences the quality of care in an RACF.
+Communication and information sharing between services is vital to providing high-quality care to residents (refer to Criterion RACF3.1 - Health record systems).16

 Clinical handover is a core component that supports care coordination.
-Access to current health information and qualified RACF staff involved in the day-to-day care of residents is critical to a quality clinical handover.
+Access to current health information and qualified RACF staff involved in the day-to-day care of residents is critical to a good clinical handover.

 Clinical handover of resident care to other RACF staff members, the RACF care team and to external care providers occurs frequently.
 Lack of, or inadequate, transfer of care is a major risk to resident safety.
 It can result in serious adverse patient outcomes, including:

 - · unnecessary hospitalisations

 - delayed treatment

-- delayed follow-up of significant test results
+- · delayed follow-up of significant test results

-- unnecessary repeating of tests - medication errors.
+- · unnecessary repeating of tests

+- · medication errors.